Capstone-24-25/vignette-Recommender-MF/README.md

-# vignette-Recommender-SVD-RBM
+# vignette-Recommender-MF
-An overview and application of advanced recommender system algorithms including SVD and RBM
+An overview and application of advanced recommender system algorithm, Matrix Factorization